-The VCDPA’s definition of consent is even word-for-word taken from the EU’s GDPR, requiring the “freely given, specific, informed and unambiguous agreement” to constitute a valid end-user consent.
+The VCDPA’s definition of consent is taken word for word from the EU’s GDPR, requiring valid consent to be “freely given, specific, informed and unambiguous agreement”.

-Also inspired by the EU’s GDPR, Virginia’s VCDPA requires you to perform data protection assessments for so-called “high risk processing” of personal data, which covers if you engage in targeted advertisement, i.e. the selling of personal data and profiling.
+Like the EU’s GDPR, Virginia’s VCDPA requires you to perform data protection assessments (DPAs)for any high risk processing of personal data, which provides protection if companies sell personal data or use the services of third-party processors, for example.

-The biggest differences between Virginia’s VCDPA and California’s CCPA/CPRA are –
+Some notable differences between Virginia’s VCDPA and California’s CCPA/CPRA are:

 - Scope: Virginia’s VCDPA applies to fewer websites and businesses than California’s CCPA/CPRA, since entities like government agencies, nonprofits and higher education institutions are exempt from compliance with the law.

-- Personal data: Virginia’s VCDPA excludes a much larger part of end-user’s data, since its definition of what is publicly available is much broader than California’s CCPA/CPRA.
+- Personal data: Virginia’s VCDPA excludes more types of end users’ data, since its definition of what is publicly available is much broader than California’s CCPA/CPRA.

-- Fines and enforcement: Virginia’s VCDPA comes with much bigger fines and harder penalties than California’s CCPA/CPRA.
-While both describe maximum penalties of $7,500 per violation, Virginia’s VCDPA also opens for financial recovery of legal fees and investigative costs, and violations are not limited to “intentional violations”.
-On the other hand, as described above, California allows for a private right of action that can grant end-users up to $750 per violation.
+- Fines and enforcement: Virginia’s VCDPA comes with much bigger potential fines and harsher penalties than California’s CCPA/CPRA.
+While both describe maximum penalties of US $7,500 per violation, Virginia’s VCDPA also opens for financial recovery of legal fees and investigative costs, and violations are not limited to “intentional violations”.
+On the other hand, as described above, California allows for a private right of action (the ability for individuals to sue violators) that can grant end users up to US $750 per violation.

 - Sale: Virginia’s VCDPA has a narrower definition of sale, defining it as “the exchange of personal data for monetary consideration by the controller to a third party”, whereas California’s CCPA define it as “any sharing, disclosure or sale of personal information with a third party in exchange for money or other value.”

-- Rights: Virginia’s VCDPA empower Virginia residents with much broader opt-out rights than in California, creating a way for end-users in Virginia to not only opt out of the sale of their personal information, but also specifically opt out of targeted advertisement and data profiling, i.e. the collection of personal data and inferences made for the purpose of predicting user behavior.
+- Rights: Virginia’s VCDPA empowers Virginia residents with much broader opt-out rights than in California, creating a way for end users in Virginia to not only opt out of the sale of their personal information, but also specifically opt out of targeted advertisement and data profiling, i.e. the collection of personal data and inferences made for the purpose of predicting user behavior.

 Unlike both the CCPA and GDPR, the VCDPA does not afford Virginia residents a private right of action, meaning that they cannot sue companies or organizations for violations and infringements.
 Instead, the Attorney General of Virginia is solely responsible for enforcing the data privacy law.

-With the Virginia Consumer Data Protection Act (VCDPA), the US gets another comprehensive state-level data privacy law in the absence of a federal one.
+In the absence of a federal law, with the Virginia Consumer Data Protection Act (VCDPA), the US gets another comprehensive state-level data privacy law.one.

 Try a free scan to see what cookies and trackers process personal data on your website.